The Roosevelt New Orleans: The Fairmont New Orleans

 The Roosevelt was acquired by Benjamin and Richard Swig on November 19, 1965.
-In an effort to ease the transition, the Swigs first changed the name to the Fairmont-Roosevelt and then eventually to the Fairmont New Orleans.
+In an effort to ease the transition, the Swigs first changed the name to the Fairmont Roosevelt Hotel and then eventually to the Fairmont Hotel New Orleans.
 The Swigs began to modernize the hotel over the years.
 The initial renovations cost $1.5 million and were mainly in the look and design of the hotel.
 Updates to the Blue Room, both entrances and Dining Rooms were made.
 Carpet was added in the lobby.
 The Fountain Lounge was renamed the Rendezvous Lounge.

-In the following years the Rendezvous lounge was closed and renovated.
+In the following years the Rendezvous Lounge was closed and renovated.
 The space was renamed the Sazerac Restaurant to tie it in with the bar.
-The restaurant featured Black Tie waiters and tableside preparations.
+The restaurant featured waiters in black tie and tableside preparations.
 The Sazerac Bar was updated with carpeting and modern furniture and new lighting.
 One of the store fronts on Baronne Street that originally housed the coffee shop became Bailey's.
 Bailey's was the hotel's casual dining room and was open 24 hours a day.
 The restaurant had the unique reputation of having quality upscale food at any hour of the night.
 It was very popular with its proximity to the theaters in the city.
 Another extensive renovation occurred in the late 1990s with all of the guest rooms being renovated.

 The Fairmont New Orleans was damaged during Hurricane Katrina August, 2005 and closed indefinitely.
 While some repair work was done, work was suspended in an incomplete state in March 2007 after preliminary estimates of the damage were revealed to have been greatly underestimated.